adam-rumpf/social-transit-example/README.md

 A script to procedurally generate small-scale example networks for public transit design with social access objectives.

-This is part of my research project related to public transit design with social access objectives, which involves a case study of the Chicago bus network and primary care access.
+This is part of my research project related to public transit design with social access objectives (see project home page [here](https://github.com/adam-rumpf/social-transit)), which involves a case study of the Chicago bus network and primary care access.
 The purpose of this program is to generate small-scale synthetic networks for use in testing the solution algorithm, as well as for adjusting the search algorithm's tuning parameters and conducting sensitivity analysis.

 I would not expect this program to be of use to anyone outside of my research group, but it is being made available if anyone is interested.